-The movie of movies on the fall film circuit was Steve McQueen's "12 Years a Slave" (October 18).
-The film was nurtured along the way by Plan B producer Dede Gardner and her partner, Brad Pitt, who co-stars in the film with Chiwetel Ejiofor, Michael Fassbender and Benedict Cumberbatch.
-I interviewed Gardner for a TIFF Industry Q & A, below.
+The movie of movies on the fall film circuit was Steve McQueen's"12 Years a Slave."
+The film, which eventually picked up Oscars for Best Picture, screenplay and supporting actress, was nurtured along the way by Plan B producer Dede Gardner and her partner, Brad Pitt, who co-stars in the film with Chiwetel Ejiofor, Michael Fassbender, newcomer Lupita Nyong'o and Benedict Cumberbatch.
+I interviewed Gardner for a Toronto Film Festival Industry Q & A, below.

 Anne Thompson: When you showed the film at Telluride were you worried?

 Dede Gardner: Of course.

 AT: Here you are at TIFF with "12 Years a Slave."
 It's so powerful and immersive and puts you through the pain.
 It doesn't spare you.
 How did you get involved?

 DG: We saw "Hunger" and I couldn't breathe.
 I thought it was one of the most amazing films I'd seen in a long time.
 We reached out to Steve McQueen and said, "you don't know us and you're new to the system but we want to work with you, and to trust us."
 You start talking and feeling out one another's overlap, where your interests are as human beings and artists and as people who love film.
 He said, "why don't you think there's ever been a movie about the institution of slavery per se?
 There have been movies about singular events but never one that really presents a survey."
 We said we didn't know.
 I was troubled by the question and said, "why don't we try?"
 So that was the beginning.